rajivbishwokarma/Vitis-AI-Tutorials/README.md

 2. Tested in hardware on ZCU102 (both 1.0 and 1.1) and ZCU104 (only with 1.0)

-3. Date: 1 July 2020 (previous: 18 March 2020)

-Any questions, comments or errors found - please email me directly: [Daniele Bagni](mailto:danieleb@xilinx.com)

 # Introduction

-In this Deep Learning (DL) tutorial, you will train the [FCN8](http://deeplearning.net/tutorial/fcn_2D_segm.html) and [UNET](https://towardsdatascience.com/understanding-semantic-segmentation-with-unet-6be4f42d4b47) Convolutional Neural Networks (CNNs) for Semantic Segmentation in Keras adopting a small custom dataset, then you will quantize the floating point weights files to an 8-bit fixed point  representation to finally deploy them on the Xilinx&reg; [ZCU102](https://www.xilinx.com/products/boards-and-kits/ek-u1-zcu102-g.html) board using [Vitis AI](https://developer.xilinx.com/en/get-started/ai.html), which is a set of optimized IP, tools libraries, models and example designs valid for AI inference on both Xilinx edge devices and Alveo cards.
+In this Deep Learning (DL) tutorial, you will train the [FCN8](http://deeplearning.net/tutorial/fcn_2D_segm.html) and [UNET](https://towardsdatascience.com/understanding-semantic-segmentation-with-unet-6be4f42d4b47) Convolutional Neural Networks (CNNs) for Semantic Segmentation in Keras adopting a small custom dataset, then you will quantize the floating point weights files to an 8-bit fixed point  representation to finally deploy them on the Xilinx&reg; [ZCU102](https://www.xilinx.com/products/boards-and-kits/ek-u1-zcu102-g.html) board using Vitis&trade; AI, which is a set of optimized IP, tools libraries, models and example designs valid for AI inference on both Xilinx edge devices and Alveo cards.
+See the [Vitis AI Product Page](https://developer.xilinx.com/en/get-started/ai.html) for more information.

 Once the selected CNN has been correctly trained in Keras, the [HDF5](https://www.hdfgroup.org/solutions/hdf5/) file of weights is converted into a TF checkpoint and inference graph file, such frozen graph is then quantized by the Vitis AI Quantizer that creates an INT8 ``pb`` file from which the Vitis AI Compiler generates the ``elf`` file of micro instructions for the Deep Processor Unit (DPU) of the Vitis AI platform.
 The final application is executed at run time - via Python APIs - on the target board to make predictions that can be compared against the simulation reference results.